The Plaka > Today > Women in Politics > [ contact me ]

 Women first got the right to vote in Greece in the 1930's but World War II and the Greek civil war effectively blocked their full participation until the early 1950's.

-In the 1956 parliamentary elections, two women won seats, Two women were elected: Lina Tsaldari (ERE, right wing) and Vasso Thanasekou (Democratic Union, left wing)
+The first woman officially elected to parliament was in 1953 from Thessaloniki in a by-election.
+This may also have been the first time women voted in significant numbers.
+In the 1956 parliamentary elections, two women won seats, Two women were elected: Lina Tsaldari (ERE, right wing) and Vasso Thanasekou (Democratic Union, left wing).

 A source for further information (recommended to me, but I have not read it) is Tasoula Vervenioti, "The Adventure of Women's Suffrage in Greece" in When the War was Over.
 Women, War and Peace in Europe, 1940-1956, edited by Claire Duchen and Irene Bandhauer-Schoffmann, Leicester University Press, 2000.